magicdude4eva/PiHoleCloudFlareD/README.md

 4) Adjust [`/etc/hosts`](https://github.com/magicdude4eva/PiHoleCloudFlareD/blob/master/etc/hosts) to setup other hosts which should be resolved in your network

 ### Install SSL via Let's Encrypt
-I am using DNS-01 authentication via Cloudflare DNS with acme.sh - this allows me to automatically renew SSL certificates without exposing services to the outside:
+I am using DNS-01 authentication via Cloudflare DNS with acme.sh - this allows me to automatically renew SSL certificates without exposing services to the outside.
+Run the below as 'root'-user:

 1) Install acme.sh `curl https://get.acme.sh | sh`
 2) Register with Let's Encrypt `acme.sh --upgrade --auto-upgrade --accountemail "youremail"`